That dollar amount reflects a 35.2% increase compared to $61.4 billion five years earlier during 2020.

-The 5 leading countries buying goods exported from Portugal are Spain, France, Germany, United States of America and the United Kingdom.
-Collectively, that cohort of main import partners accounted for over three-fifths (60.5%) of Portugal’s total exports by value during 2022.
+The 5 leading countries buying goods exported from Portugal are Spain, Germany, France, United States of America and the United Kingdom.
+Collectively, that cohort of main import partners accounted for over three-fifths (61.7%) of Portugal’s total exports by value during 2024.

-Applying a continental lens, 78.9% of Portugal exports by value were delivered to fellow European countries while 7.7% were sold to importers in North America.
-Portugal shipped 5.7% worth of goods to customers in Africa with another 5.1% arriving in Asia.
+Applying a continental lens, 79.1% of Portugal’s exports by value was delivered to fellow European countries while 7.9% was sold to importers located in North America.
+Portugal shipped another 5.9% worth of goods to Africa.

-Smaller percentages were destined for buyers in Latin America (2.1%) excluding Mexico but including the Caribbean, and Oceania (0.4%) led by Australia.
+Smaller percentages went to buyers to Asia (4.7%), Latin America (2.1%) excluding Mexico but including the Caribbean, then Oceania (0.4%) led by Australia and New Zealand.

 Portugal’s Top Trading Partners